etctarun/guessNumberApp/Readme.md

 ### .overlapping style in component using spread operator

 ### .passing the {...props} from child to parent to access all the properties of the field in parent.

+### .using useRef to make a variable not change on rerender.